Miami Citi Bike Accident + Injury Lawyer

-Suing Citi Bike for Injuries on Bikeshare Rentals
+Suing Citi Bike for Injuries on Bikeshare Rentals in Miami

 Citi Bike’s bicycles are left outside, typically under cover to prevent rain or other weather from damaging the cycles or making them rust.
 However, Citi Bike should do more to monitor its bikes and make sure that they are safe for renters.
 If you are injured because of a defect with one of the bikes, you may be entitled to sue Citi Bike for the injuries you faced.

 In most cases, Citi Bike would not be responsible for accidents caused by other drivers.
 This means that your case against Citi Bike would typically revolve around dangers or mechanical issues with the bike that led to your injuries.
 For instance, a problem with the brakes could cause you to be unable to stop or could throw you from the bike by stopping more suddenly than anticipated.
 These injuries might justify a legal claim against Citi Bike if permitted under the waiver.

 If you are hit by a car while riding a Citi Bike, you should be entitled to compensation from the at-fault driver.
 In this case, it should not matter whether you were riding a Citi Bike or your own bicycle – the driver who hit you should be responsible for any injuries you faced from the crash.